CEC's Strategic Plan

 - Advocacy.
 CEC is the standard bearer for the profession and must involve members and build support for special education public policies as warranted and keep stakeholders informed.

-- CEC Divisions & State/Provincial Units.
-Review relationships with state organizations and divisions to eliminate redundancies and make CEC operate cohesively at all levels, aligning a common brand and focus on its members.
+- CEC Units and Divisions.
+Review relationships with units and divisions to eliminate redundancies and make CEC operate cohesively at all levels, aligning a common brand and focus on its members.

-- Reviewed existing member/stakeholder research conducted in the last 2 years.
+- Reviewed existing member/stakeholder research conducted in the past two years.
+(March 2014)

-- Engaged CEC’s Representative Assembly to discuss assumptions of the Future in the Field and the Future for Members’ Needs.
+- Engaged CEC’s Representative Assembly to discuss assumptions about the Future in the Field and the Future for Members’ Needs.
+(April 2014)

-- Held a two-day planning retreat of Board and senior staff in June 2014 at CEC Headquarters.
+- Held a two-day planning retreat of Board and senior staff at CEC Headquarters.
+(June 2014)